jkeger/arcticpy/README.md

 Examples
 ========
-See `examples/correct_HST_ACS_image.py` for a full example of correcting CTI in an image from the Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) instrument.
+See `examples/correct_HST_ACS_image.py` for an example of correcting CTI in an image from the Hubble Space Telescope (HST) Advanced Camera for Surveys (ACS) instrument.

 More coming soon...